Fire-Devil/Fire-Devil/_CONTRIBUTING.md

 2 people from the organization must read before a pull of lengthy or important code is accepted.
 1 person only can accept code that is short or trivial.

+To update your origin remote master (i.e. your Github fork) after a pull request has been incorporated:
+`$ git checkout master`
+`$ git pull --rebase upstream master`
+`$ git push origin master`

 #References

 http://www.thumbtack.com/engineering/linear-git-history/